TheMomentumAI/crossfhir/README.md

 - ✅ Connection to AWS HealthLake and client configuration.
 - ✅ Command to trigger and monitor data export from HealthLake to S3.
+- ✅ SMART on FHIR and AWS static credentials auth export trigger
 - ✅ Command to pull exported data from S3 into local .ndjson files (possible to export and pull at once).
 - Interaction with FHIR resources on AWS HealthLake via REST API.
   - ✅ GET